sergiodjr/linux-basics/basic-commands/network.md

 *Interface setting sample*
 ```
 # This file describes the network interfaces available on your system
 # and how to activate them.
-For more information, see interfaces(5).

 source /etc/network/interfaces.d/*